codacy/codacy-rubocop/docs/description/Style_MutableConstant.md

 Checks whether some constant value isn't a mutable literal (e.g. array or hash).

+When the `Recursive` option is enabled, mutable literals nested inside arrays and hashes are also frozen, so an offense on the outermost unfrozen literal will autocorrect every nested mutable literal as well.
+When the outer literal already has `.freeze` appended, the cop descends into it and reports each outermost unfrozen literal underneath.
+The option is disabled by default to preserve existing behavior; opt in to get strict nested freezing.

 Strict mode can be used to freeze all constants, rather than just literals.
 Strict mode is considered an experimental feature.
 It has not been